Nathan Healy

 Leasing Solar Panels

-Gilbert homeowners have access to solar leasing through Palmetto’s LightReach program, which offers lease options for customers served by Arizona Public Service (APS), Salt River Project (SRP), and other major Arizona utilities.
+Gilbert homeowners have flexible options for going solar beyond purchasing a system outright.
+Palmetto offers solar leasing through our LightReach program, which is available for customers served by Arizona Public Service (APS), Salt River Project (SRP), and other major Arizona utilities.

 Go solar without the investment